Fates-List-Archive/apidocs/docs/staff-guide/info.md

 ## Lynx

-Once you get accepted into FL Kremlin and have a role of Admin/Head Admin+, you can request access to [Lynx](https://lynx.fateslist.xyz)

 Lynx is our admin panel giving you complete control of the database.
-Access is granted manually and will be monitored.
+Access will be monitored and access logs are *public*.
 You will be removed for abuse.
-The verification code is the SHA3-224 of Shadowsight/BristleXRoot/[USER ID]
+The verification code is not the SHA3-224 of Shadowsight/BristleXRoot/[USER ID]

 Lynx can/is slightly buggy at times.
 Report these bugs to Rootspring#6701 please.

 Some ground rules with Lynx:

-- **Do not use Lynx for normal moderation/bot review.
-Use the admin bot instead**
-- Use Lynx as little as possible.
-Ties with point 1 above
+- See https://lynx.fateslist.xyz/links first after a staff verification
 - When in doubt, ask.
 Do not change enums/delete rows you think are erroneous, it probably is intentionally like that
 - **Do not, absolutely *do not* share login credentials or access to Lynx with others *without the explicit permission of Rootspring#6701*.
 This also includes storing access credentials on notes etc.**

+**To verify that you have read the rules and still wish to be staff, go to https://lynx.fateslist.xyz/**

 ## FL Kremlin